Browns trade Josh Gordon to Patriots for fifth-rounder

 Josh Gordon has a new home.

-The Cleveland Browns announced Monday they traded wide receiver Josh Gordon to the New England Patriots.
-In exchange for Gordon, the team received a conditional 2019 fifth-round draft pick, a source informed of the deal told NFL Network Insider Ian Rapoport.
+The Cleveland Browns announced Monday they traded wide receiver Josh Gordon and a conditional 2019 seventh-round draft pick to the New England Patriots in exchange for a 2019 fifth-rounder.

+To make room for Gordon on the roster, the Patriots cut former Browns first-round pick Corey Coleman.
+The Browns signed free-agent wide receiver Rod Streater.

 The Browns made it public over the weekend they were planning to release him after the sides reached a point where the team said it was best to move their separate ways.